 We understand that alcohol, drug and other addictive disorders develop over time and affect people’s physical, mental, and spiritual states.
 Our treatment approach is holistic, incorporating the best of mental health and addiction recovery strategies.
-We see the community as a potential resource in recovery, and encourage clients to design their own support network using AA, NA, the Turning Point Center, and other service organizations.
+We see the community as a potential resource in recovery, and encourage clients to design their own support network using Alcoholics Anonymous (AA) (802-388-9284), Turning Point of Addison County (802-388-4249), and other service organizations.

 How to Get an Appointment

-- The Substance Abuse Clinician will call you back and arrange an appointment.
+- The Substance Use Clinician will call you back and arrange an appointment.

 Counseling Service of Addison County prioritizes access to Substance Use Disorder Services for pregnant women.
 At the time of screening and assessment, any woman providing information indicating she is pregnant will be provided immediate prioritized Substance Use/Mental Health Disorder Assessment and Treatment Services at the first available opportunity.
 Time and day dependent, same day or next day services will be offered.